|Deadline||18 February 2022|

 MEXT accepts applications from international students for study in Japan who satisfy the following qualifications and conditions.
 Its aim is to foster human resources who will become bridges of friendship between the grantee’s country and Japan through study in Japan and who will contribute to the development of both countries and the wider world.

 - Nationality - Applicants must have the nationality of a country that has diplomatic relations with Japan.
 An applicant who has Japanese nationality at the time of application is not eligible.
-However, persons with dual nationality who hold Japanese nationality and whose place of residence at the time of application is outside of Japan are eligible to apply as long as they choose the nationality of the other country and renounce their Japanese nationality by the date of their arrival in Japan.
+However, persons with dual nationality who hold Japanese nationality and whose place of residence at the time of application is outside of Japan are eligible to apply as long as they choose the nationality of the other country and renounce their Japanese nationality by the date of their arrival in Japan (the acquisition of student status).
 The First Screening must be conducted at the Japanese diplomatic mission in the country of which the applicant chooses the nationality.

 - Japanese Language Ability - Applicants must be willing to learn Japanese.
 Applicants must be interested in Japan and be willing to deepen their understanding of Japan after arriving in Japan.
 Applicants must also have the ability to do research and adapt to living in Japan.